 Clean Technology Demonstration Program Applications Now Closed

-BLOOM is issuing a call for proposals to support the completion of clean technology demonstration projects in Ontario.
+BLOOM issued a call for proposals in February 2017 to support the completion of clean technology demonstration projects in Ontario.

 The objectives of this program are to demonstrate the potential commercial application of cleantech and low carbon solutions with a high potential to achieve major GHG emission reductions in targeted sectors.

 The outcomes and results will be used to:

 - Illustrate to sector stakeholders that viable cleantech and low carbon solutions are commercially available;